 This course focuses on stone tool technology from both a cultural evolutionary perspective and as a technological process.
 Students will examine stone tool classification and analysis with emphasis on raw material types, artifact typologies, reduction sequences, refitting studies, use-wear analysis, and sourcing and dating methods.
 Prerequisite: ISANTH 111.
 Fall, even years.

 This course is designed to provide an introduction to the discipline of forensic anthropology.
 It will cover the basic information and methods necessary to recognize, collect, identify, and process skeletonized human remains.
 Crosslisted with CJS 332.
 Prerequisite: ISANTH 111 or CJS 240.
-Fall.
+Spring.

 Intensive study of selected topics in anthropology.
 May be repeated as topics change to a total of 8 credits.
 Prerequisite: ISANTH 110.
 Occasionally.